open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 # Logging

-[Runner](../tutorials/runner.md) will produce a lot of logs during the running process, such as loss, iteration time, learning rate, etc. MMEngine implements a flexible logging system that allows us to choose different types of log statistical method when configuring the runner.
+[Runner](../tutorials/runner.md) will produce a lot of logs during the running process, such as loss, iteration time, learning rate, etc. MMEngine implements a flexible logging system that allows us to choose different types of log statistical methods when configuring the runner.
 It could help us set/get the recorded log at any location in the code.

 ## Flexible Logging System

-Logging systom is configured by passing a [LogProcessor](mmengine.logging.LogProcessor) to the runner.
+Logging system is configured by passing a [LogProcessor](mmengine.logging.LogProcessor) to the runner.
 If no log processor is passed, the runner will use the default log processor, which is equivalent to:

 ```python
 log_processor = dict(window_size=10, by_epoch=True, custom_cfg=None, num_digits=4)